 I didn’t manage to have much time off last year, but this year I’ve already had 21 days off!
-Much of this came down to an impulsive decision to go to Bali for a month (see some snaps over on Instagram).
+Much of this came down to an impulsive decision to go to Bali for a month.
 Instead of working the whole time I was there, I decided to work just three days a week to keep on top of client work and the running of my courses.
 I decided not to do any blogging, marketing or business development for the duration of my trip.

 Unfortunately, I also got pretty ill while in Bali, which meant I had to take some more time off.
 Urg.
 I hate being ill.